 Most of the library resources for the School of Theology are housed on the third floor of the Jessie Ball duPont Library.
 The entire Theology collection including Theology Reference, Theology Periodicals (current and bound), Diocesan Journals, as well as the general collection for Philosophy, Psychology, Religion, World Religions are all located on the third floor.
 There are also 16 computers, a photocopier, and numerous study tables and carrels.
 The Urban T. Holmes reading area is furnished with comfortable leather overstuffed furniture.
-Most importantly, the third floor is the "quiet" study floor in the library, and there are a couple of group-study rooms available for Theology students.
+Most importantly, the third floor is the "quiet" study floor in the library, a very coveted space for everyone who needs to focus on research and learning.
+Please enjoy your visit!

 e-Resources – New Access